Chainflow/solana-mission-control/docs/config-desc.md

    - *epoch_diff_threshold*

       An integer value to recieve epoch difference alerts, e.g. a value of 5 would alert you if difference between your validator's epoch number and network's epoch is 5 or more.

-   - *account_bal_threshold*
+   - *balance_change_threshold*

       An integer value to recieve account balance change alerts, e.g. if your account balance has dropped to given threshold value you will receive alerts.

+- **[regular_status_alerts]**

+   - *alert_timings*

+      Array of timestamps for alerting about the validator health, i.e. whether it's voting or jailed.
+You can get alerts based on the time which can be configured.

+- **[telegram]**
+  - *tg_chat_id*

+      Telegram chat ID to receive alerts to your telegram char, required for Telegram alerting.

+  - *tg_bot_token*

+      Telegram bot token, required for Telegram alerting.
+The bot should be added to the chat and should have send message permission.

+- **[Email]**

+  - *email_address*

+      E-mail address to receive mail notifications, required for e-mail alerting.

+  - *sendgrid_token*

+      Sendgrid mail service api token, required for e-mail alerting.

 - **[prometheus]**

     - *prometheus_address*

-       PrometheusAddress to connect to prormetheus where it has running, by default prometheus listening address (ex: http://localhost:9090)
+      Prometheus address to export solana metrics and serve, by default listening address configured as (ex: http://localhost:1234) on config.toml

     - *listen_address*

       Port in which prometheus server will run,and export metrics on this port, (ex: http://localhost:1234/metrics) shows all the metrics which are stored in prometheus database, by default it will run on 9090 port.